polyfillpolyfill/polyfill-service/README.md

 All polyfills are located in the polyfills directory, with one subdirectory per polyfill, named after the API method which is the subject of the polyfill.
 Each polyfill folder may contain:

 * `polyfill.js`: Required.
-Code to apply the polyfill behaviour
+Code to apply the polyfill behaviour, meeting the following requirements:
+	* Must perfectly replicate the API of the feature
+	* Must not be wrapped in a feature detect (the service will add this)
+	* Must not contain polyfills for other features (instead, depend on those polyfills)
-* `detect.js`: A single expression or IIFE that returns true if the feature is present in the browser (and the polyfill is therefore not required), false otherwise.
+* `detect.js`: A single expression that returns true if the feature is present in the browser (and the polyfill is therefore not required), false otherwise.
+Can be an IIFE.
 If not present, polyfill cannot be gated.
 * `config.json`: A config file conforming to the spec below

 The config.json file may contain any of the following keys: